Listen to this article here

 “The financial loss to a drug war-targeted family demands additional attention, especially in areas like childcare, housing assistance, and education,” The Institution wrote in a blog submitted to the Senate Finance Committee.

-When asked what advice he would give to young Black entrepreneurs aspiring to become cannabis business owners, Boyd said the industry is evolving and that folks should research new emerging markets in states that have yet to fully introduce the industry.
+When asked what advice he would give to Black owned dispensaries and young Black entrepreneurs aspiring to become cannabis business owners, Boyd said the industry is evolving and that folks should research new emerging markets in states that have yet to fully introduce the industry.

 “It’s easier to get into the industry as early as you can.
 Once the industry gets going in the state and it flourishes it gets really expensive.”